hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     This can be the same file used by [`--node-private-key-file`](#node-private-key-file), or a different key file to identify who signed the privacy marker transaction.

-You must specify this option if:
+You must specify this option if you're using:

-* Using a privacy network where you pay gas.
+* a privacy network where you pay gas.
 Also, the associated account must contain adequate funds.
-* Using [account permissioning] and privacy.
+* [account permissioning] and privacy.
 You must include the corresponding public key in the accounts allowlist.

 If you do not specify this option (for example, in a free gas network), Besu signs each transaction